grinnell-cs/csc151-images/_eboards/eboard20-1.md

 * There is (or should be) [a sample LA](https://www.gradescope.com/courses/948769/assignments/5975023/outline/edit) for you to check out.
-* If you define procedures using a form we haven't covered (e.g., other than `lambda`, `cut`, `section`, composition, or aliasing) I will assume that you've used inappropriate resources and must report you to CAS.
+* If you define procedures using a form we haven't covered (e.g., other than `lambda`, `cut`, `section`, composition, or aliasing) I will assume that you've used inappropriate resources and will report you to CAS.

 ### The pre-assessment